 His research examines the evolving relationships between the criminal justice system and social inequalities across three substantive areas: incarceration, criminal sentencing, and adolescent delinquency.
-Jason’s work has been published in the American Journal of Sociology, Proceedings of the National Academy of Sciences, the Oxford Research Encyclopedia of Criminology, and two edited volumes.
+Jason’s work has been published in the American Journal of Sociology, Demography, the Proceedings of the National Academy of Sciences, the Oxford Research Encyclopedia of Criminology, and two edited volumes.
 Prior to joining the University of Wisconsin-Madison, Jason worked at the University of Minnesota Law School as a Research Associate with the Robina Institute of Criminal Justice, where his work focused on the role of probation and parole supervision in the criminal justice system.

 Email: jprobey@wisc.edu